 The Law Society wishes to promote fair hiring practices of students, lawyers and paralegals pursuant to the Ontario Human Rights Code (Code), Accessibility for Ontarians with Disabilities Act, 2005 (AODA), the Rules of Professional Conduct (Lawyer Rules) and the Paralegal Rules of Conduct (Paralegal Rules).
-The Law Society of Upper Canada provides Hiring Practice Guidelines1 (Guidelines) to assist firms2 in reviewing their interview and hiring practices.
+The Law Society of Ontario provides Hiring Practice Guidelines1 (Guidelines) to assist firms2 in reviewing their interview and hiring practices.

 Firms should remember that Rules 6.2-1 (Recruitment), 6.3 (Sexual Harassment) and 6.31 (Discrimination) of the Lawyer Rules and Rule 2.03 (Harassment and Discrimination) of the Paralegal Rules, the AODA and the Code apply to hiring processes.